Multi-document Summarization via Deep Learning Techniques: A Survey: Deep Learning Based Multi-document Summarization Methods

-Yang et al. \cite{liu2019hierarchical} proposed a \textsl{Hierarchical Transformer model (HT)} with an inter-paragraph and graph-informed attention mechanism allowing the model encodes multiple input documents hierarchically instead of simple flat-concatenation.
-The decoding process follows a vanilla Transformer architecture \cite{vaswani2017attention} and incorporates a length penalty for short summaries and low fluency.
-Additionally, a logistic regression model is employed to select top-$K$ paragraphs and these paragraphs are pumped into a local transformer layer to obtain contextual features.
+\textbf{Hierarchical Transformer.} To handle huge input documents, Yang et al. \cite{liu2019hierarchical} proposed a two-stage \textsl{Hierarchical Transformer (HT) model} with an inter-paragraph and graph-informed attention mechanism that allows the model to encode multiple input documents hierarchically instead of by simple flat-concatenation.
+A logistic regression model is employed to select the top-$K$ paragraphs, which are fed into a local Transformer layer to obtain contextual features.
 A global Transformer layer mixes the contextual information to model the dependencies of the selected paragraphs.

-Based on the HT model, Li et al. \cite{li2020leveraging} proposed an end-to-end Transformer based model \textsl{GraphSum} which leverages graph structure to capture the cross-document relations.
-The hierarchical encoder leverages several token-level Transformer encoding layers to extract token embeddings and these embeddings are pumped into the high-level Transformer based graph encoding layers.
-In the graph encoding layers, GraphSum extends the self-attention mechanism to the graph-informed self-attention mechanism which incorporates the graph representation into the Transformer encoding process.
-Furthermore, the Gaussian function is applied to the graph representation matrix to control the intensity of the graph structure on the summarization model.
+To leverage graph structure to capture cross-document relations, Li et al. \cite{li2020leveraging} proposed an end-to-end Transformer based model \textsl{GraphSum}, based on the HT model.
+In the graph encoding layers, GraphSum extends the self-attention mechanism to the graph-informed self-attention mechanism, which incorporates the graph representation into the Transformer encoding process.
+Furthermore, the Gaussian function is applied to the graph representation matrix to control the intensity of the graph structure impact on the summarization model.
+The HT and GraphSum models are both based on the self-attention mechanism leading quadratic memory growth increases with the number of input sequences; to address this issue, Pasunuru et al. \cite{pasunuru2021efficiently} modified the full self-attention with local and global attention mechanism \cite{beltagy2020longformer} to scale the memory linearly.
+Dual encoders are proposed for encoding truncated concatenated documents and linearized graph information from full documents.

-To obtain rich semantic representation from different granularity, Jin et al. \cite{jin2020multi} proposed a Transformer based multi-granularity interaction network \textsl{MGSum} and unified the extractive and abstractive multi-document summarization.
-Words, sentences and documents are three granularity of semantic units that are connected by a granularity hierarchical relation graph.
-In the same granularity, a self-attention mechanism is utilized to capture the semantic relationships.
-Sentence granularity representation is employed in the extractive summarization and word granularity representation is adapted to generate an abstractive summary. \textsl{MGSum} employed a fusion gate to integrate and update the semantic representation.
-Additionally, a spare attention mechanism \cite{zhao2019explicit} is leveraged to guarantee the summary generator focusing on the important information.